wangqiang9/FlowAR/README.md

 For smaller models, we retain the Attn-MLP as described in the paper, while for larger models, we adopt the Attn-CrossAttn-MLP architecture.
 Both architectures achieve similar performance under the same parameters.

 ## Inference
-The pretrained weights are avaiable at [huggingface🤗](https://huggingface.co/OliverRen/FlowAR)
+The pretrained weights are available at [huggingface🤗](https://huggingface.co/OliverRen/FlowAR)

 Evaluate FlowAR-S with classifier-free guidance:
 ```python